ovity/octotree/README.md

 There are several improvements that can be made to Octotree.
 Contribution is very welcome.

 - [ ] Hide sidebar when navigating to non-code pages like Issues, PRs...
-- [ ] Make the width of the sidebar resizable
+- [ ] Make the width of the sidebar resizable.
-- [ ] Allow users to enter access token any time (i.e. a new button?)
+- [ ] Allow users to enter access token any time.
-- [ ] Synchronize (two-way) between sidebar selection and GitHub selection
+- [ ] Synchronize (two-way) between sidebar selection and GitHub selection.
-- [ ] Show progress indicator while a repository is being loaded
+- [ ] Show progress indicator while the code tree or a file is being loaded (with Pjax).
+(Showing spinner in the toggle button?)

 ## Credit
 [Icon](https://github.com/pstadler/octofolders) by [pstadler](https://github.com/pstadler)